Shopify/polaris/polaris-react/README.md

 # [Polaris React](https://polaris.shopify.com/)

 Polaris React is a component library designed to help developers create the best experience for merchants who use Shopify.
-Visit the [Polaris style guide](https://polaris.shopify.com) to learn more.
+Visit the [Polaris style guide](https://polaris.shopify.com) to learn more!

 ## Using the React components